1. Why We Still Need Hymns taught by Kevin Twit

 In his commentary on Joshua, Ralph Davis asks the question, "Do you prepare yourself for the practice of the public worship of God?
 If we are not impressed with the grandeur of the living God in public worship, is it because we have not prepared ourselves to see Him as such?"
 In this seminar, we will discuss the importance of heart preparation throughout the week in order that we might behold more of the beauty, glory and grace of our Savior when we gather together on the Lord's Day.

-5. Why We Still Need Hymns taught by Kevin Twit
+5. Christian Experience in the Hymns of Anne Steele taught by Kevin Twit

 6. Emotionally Honest Worship taught by Matthew Smith